-Year 10 students will undertake both formative and summative assessments through the term and records of all subjects will be kept in SIMS mark sheets tracking progress against a quantitative measure of attainment.
+Year 10 students will undertake both formative and summative assessments through the term and records of all subjects will be kept in Phoenix mark sheets tracking progress against a quantitative measure of attainment.

-Assessments in Year 10 will be consistent with the National Curriculum integrated with the IGCSE criteria.
-Assessment being an integral component of teaching and learning.
+Assessments in Year 10 will be consistent with the IGCSE criteria.
+Assessments are an integral component of teaching and learning.
 CIS will use Progress Tests (PT) in English, Maths and Science to monitor progress and attainment.
 These are externally set and intended to provide feedback with respect to how well the student is grasping the concepts being taught.
 PT tasks are graded and these scores are maintained for the purpose of term end reports.
 However, all assessments conducted will be shared with parents on an ongoing basis.